What is needed to issue a marriage license?

-How long does it take to get a license?
+How long does it take before a marriage license is effective?

-How long is the license valid?
+How long is a marriage license valid?

-What are the age restrictions for obtaining a marriage license?
+Are there age restrictions for obtaining a marriage license?

 To obtain a marriage license without parental consent, both parties must be 18 years of age or older.
 If either applicant is under the age of 18, but at least 17 years of age, the license cannot be issued unless the parents or guardian of the minor completes a sworn, written consent form and provides a certified copy of the minor’s birth certificate; the older party to the marriage is not more than 2 years older than the younger party to the marriage, based on the dates of birth of both applicants.
 Parental consent is not required, however, if both parents of the minor are deceased or the minor has been previously married.
 Consent forms are available in the Marriage License department.

 What are the office hours and location of the Marriage License department?

 The Marriage License appointments are available Monday through Friday, from 8:00am to 4:00pm.
 Appointments are required for all services.
 The office is located in the Clerk’s Annex building at 19 N Pine Avenue, Ocala, room 126.
 For more information, please call 352-671-5588.

 How do I obtain a certified copy of a recorded marriage license?